verge-io/docs/docs/kb/posts/proper-power-sequence.md

 > If an environment contains multiple clusters _**ALWAYS**_ shutdown the cluster that contains the controller nodes (Node1 & Node2) _**LAST**_!<br>
 {.is-warning}

-## Proper Power on Sequence for a VergeIO Environment
+## Proper Power on Sequence for a VeregOS Environment

-To properly power on a VergeIO environment perform the following steps:
+To properly power on a VeregOS environment perform the following steps:
 1. Power on **Node1**
 1. Once **Node1** comes online power on **Node2**
 1. Power on all other nodes waiting approximately 1 minute in between power actions